zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-with the constants grouped according to the definition of the complex wavenumber \\(k\\) given by Eqn.
+with the constants grouped according to the definition of the angular wavenumber \\(k\\) given by Eqn.
 7.4.

 To make these two equations more alike, we can subtract \\(k_1^2 \bm{E}\\) from both sides of Eqn.
 11.5.2: